Home

 Method 1: Multiply the price by a tax rate to get the tax amount.

 This is the simplest version.
-You multiply the net price by a decimal tax rate and Excel returns the tax amount.
+You multiply the net price by a decimal tax rate and Excel returns the tax amount, which is useful when you are explaining the basic math behind the sheet.

 =B2*0.0825